-This also contributes to the performance of your theme, thus improving the user experience in your site.
+This also contributes to the performance of your theme, thus improving the user experience on your site.

-- SEO – A well structure theme is also going to have SEO benefits.
+- SEO – A good structure theme is also going to have SEO benefits.
 It is easy for the search engine crawlers to navigate your site and index them.

 Free themes are built focusing on the display for people to download, whereas the premium ones are great and produce the same quality result even with your content.